 Within each district, we first sampled non-priority schools, by randomly sampling VDCs from among VDCs where any non-priority schools were located, with probability proportional to the number of such schools in the VDC, and then randomly sampling one non-priority school per selected VDC (if the VDC had more than one non-priority school).
 We then sampled priority schools by selecting VDCs from among those that had not been selected for inclusion in the non-priority stratum.
-Because some of the excluded VDCs included non-priority as well as priority schools, and because VDCs that include both non-priority and priority schools might be systematically different from VDCs including only priority schools, we increased the weight for the VDCs that included both non-priority and priority schools at this stage, with the aim of rendering the priority stratum sub-sample closer to representative of all priority schools within the district (see Schaffner, Glewwe and Sharma, 2018, for details).
-Aiming for an ultimate sample of four schools within the non-priority stratum and 8 schools within the priority stratum, we sampled six non-priority schools.42 All
+Because some of the excluded VDCs included non-priority as well as priority schools, and because VDCs that include both non-priority and priority schools might be systematically different from VDCs included both non-priority schools, we increased the weight for the VDCs that included both non-priority and priority schools at this stage, with the aim of rendering the priority stratum sub-sample closer to representative of all priority schools within the district (see Schaffner, Glewwe and Sharma 2018, for details).